ParedesGab/PP5-heritage-housing-issues/README.md

 #### User Story: Find the best model among a set of different algorithms using Grid Search CV

-+ As a **data analyst/data scientist**, I want to **utilize GridSearchCV to fit and evaluate different machine learning algorithms (with their default parameters) on my Training data**  sot that ** the two best-performing algorithms, based on its cross-validated (CV) performance, are identified.
++ As a **data analyst/data scientist**, I want to **utilize GridSearchCV to fit and evaluate different machine learning algorithms (with their default parameters) on my Training data**  sot that **the two best-performing algorithms, based on its cross-validated (CV) performance, are identified.**

-  + The two best-performing algorithms (highest CV mean_score) were GradientBoostingRegressor and ExtraTreesRegressor.
+  + The two best-performing algorithms (highest CV mean_score) were GradientBoostingRegressor and ExtraTreesRegressor (Figure below).

   ![Two best-performing algorithms](documentation/model_evaluation_screenshots/algorithms_performance_after_cv.png)

 ####	User Story: Perform an extensive search on the most suitable algorithms to find the best hyperparameter configuration

-+ As a **data Analyst/data scientist**, I want to **utilize GridSearchCV to perform an extensive hyperparameter search, fitting and evaluating the two most suitable algorithms on my training data (GradientBoostingRegressor and ExtraTreesRegressor), so that **the optimal hyperparameter configuration for each model is identified.**
++ As a **data analyst/data scientist**, I want to **utilize GridSearchCV to perform an extensive hyperparameter search, fitting and evaluating the two most suitable algorithms on my training data (GradientBoostingRegressor and ExtraTreesRegressor), so that **the optimal hyperparameter configuration for each model is identified (Figure below).**

   ![Most suitable algorithms with hyperparameters](documentation/model_evaluation_screenshots/the_two_most_suitable_algorithms.png)